 Keeping a landline could also be a good idea if employees text with customers on their personal cell phones.
 It may seem unnecessary to send text messages to a landline phone when customers can conveniently reach an employee’s cell phone.
 However, it’s ill-advised to communicate with customers over a phone’s default messaging app due to a lack of safety features, among other reasons.

 Plus, native SMS apps don’t have the productivity tools and texting features that businesses need to scale, such as composing text messages from the convenience of a laptop or scheduling a timed text message.

 Texting-for-business software modernizes the landline phone.
 Businesses can text their customers without the need to change phone numbers or purchase an additional line.

 Can you text a landline?
 Yes, you can with business-texting software

 So how does it work?
-Business-texting software will re-route text messages to the software where employees can read and reply to texts on their own laptops or via a mobile app.
-Calls will still go through your landline uninterrupted.
+Business-texting software like Zipwhip will re-route text messages sent to a landline, giving employees the ability to read and reply to texts on their own laptops or via a mobile app.
+Calls will still go through the landline uninterrupted.

 Or to learn more about using texting for business software with your customers, download our free e-book The Ultimate Guide to Texting Your Customers.